ahmadiehsan/personal_docs/docs/data_science/ai/overfitting_and_underfitting/ensemble_methods/boosting.md

 5. Then, it increases the weights of the examples that were misclassified by the weak classifier.

-6. Once it’s done this, it normalizes the weights of the examples so that they sum up to one.
+6. Once it's done this, it normalizes the weights of the examples so that they sum up to one.

 7. It repeats steps 2 to 6 for a predetermined number of iterations or until the desired accuracy is achieved.

 8. Finally, it combines the weak classifiers into a strong classifier by assigning weights to them based on their importance.

-Let’s look at some of the advantages of boosting:
+Let's look at some of the advantages of boosting:

 - Boosting can improve the accuracy of weak classifiers and can lead to a significant improvement in performance
 - Boosting is relatively easy to implement and can be applied to a wide range of classification problems